A Public-Private Collaborative

-The Georgia Health Information Network (GaHIN) serves with the Georgia Department of Community Health (DCH) and the Georgia Health Information Technology Regional Extension Center (GA-HITEC) in a public-private collaborative to establish Georgia's statewide health information exchange, to connect Service Area HIEs, large integrated health systems, payers, wellness partners and other health care stakeholders.
-These organizations have come together to enable statewide electronic health information network through governance, project management, policy development, business and financial planning, technical infrastructure development, marketing, and stakeholder engagement.
+The Georgia Health Information Network, Inc. (GaHIN), serves with the Georgia Department of Community Health (DCH) and the Georgia Health Information Technology Extension Center (GA-HITEC) in a public-private collaborative to establish Georgia's statewide health information exchange.
+These organizations have come together to enable a statewide electronic health information network (HIE) through governance, project management, policy development, business and financial planning, technical infrastructure development, marketing and stakeholder engagement.

 GaHIN is dedicated to the secure exchange of electronic health information to foster a healthier Georgia.
 The network’s purpose is to close the patient information gap across all care settings and to support improved quality of care, better health outcomes and cost efficiencies.

 By establishing a trusted network with existing health networks, GaHIN facilitates the delivery of the right health information to the right place at the right time—providing the people of Georgia with safer, timelier and better care.

 Through our Board of Directors, Georgia state and federal agencies and a variety of strategic partnerships, we embody thousands of healthcare providers from all over Georgia with decades of combined healthcare industry-related expertise.

 These stakeholders are working together to develop and implement a technology, business and policy infrastructure to sustain a statewide network of networks health information transport model.
 They are also facilitating connection with the nationwide HIE—to improve the healthcare of all Georgians.